 Certificate of Continuing Education (CCEd) in Mandarin

-We are currently accepting applications for the first three-year cycle of this new course, which will be delivered entirely online and which, numbers permitting, will commence in September 2024.
+We are currently accepting applications for the three-year cycle of this online course, which will be delivered in the evenings and which, numbers permitting, will commence in September 2025.
+We will also accept applications for direct entry to second year from suitably-qualified candidates.

-The Certificate for Continuing Education is an evening degree programme comprising undergraduate level modules in the language at first, second and third-year levels.
+This evening degree programme comprises undergraduate-level modules in Mandarin at first, second and third-year levels.

 The two first-year modules, Introduction 1A and Introduction 1B, are intensive beginners’ classes.
-They are suitable for people with some or no knowledge of the language but with previous experience of language learning.
-They would equally suit those with qualifications in the language from some years ago who wish to refresh their knowledge.
-Given that the course is delivered entirely online, we welcome applications not only from the Central Belt of Scotland but from throughout the world.
+They are suitable for people with some or no knowledge of the language but with previous experience of language learning, and would equally suit those with qualifications in the language from some years ago who wish to refresh their knowledge.

-Although students can achieve a BA (Pass) degree level within three years, there is no need to make a long term commitment, since enrolment will initially be for one year only, and then renewable on an annual basis.
+The intensive beginners’ classes take students to first-year University level in one year, and open the door to the study of the language in second year and up to University Pass Degree level within three years.
+There is no long-term commitment, however, since enrolment is initially for one year and renewable on an annual basis.
 Students are free to opt out at any stage.

-Although this course is offered part-time and online via evening classes, it mirrors the classes taken by our full-time undergraduate students, and is taught by the same University staff, many of them native speakers, who teach the day-time students.
-Students on the CCEd course are therefore guaranteed access to a genuine University course on a part-time basis, leading to a reputable qualification, and they have access to the same University facilities enjoyed by our full-time students, on campus, including:
+Although this class is offered on a part-time evening basis, it mirrors the courses taken by our full-time undergraduate students and is taught by the same University staff.
+Students on the CCEd are therefore guaranteed access to genuine University standard courses on a part-time basis, leading to a reputable qualification, and have access to the same University facilities enjoyed by full-time students, including:

 Teaching

-Please note that all Scotland-based applicants for Professional Registration in a Modern Foreign Language will need to have met the residency requirements in full before submitting their application to the General Teaching Council for Scotland.
-Find further information on GTCS registration.
-Applicants who wish to teach Mandarin outside Scotland should consult with their relevant national professional body.
+Please note that all applicants for Professional Registration in a Modern Foreign Language will need to have met the residency requirements in full before submitting their application to the General Teaching Council for Scotland.
+Find further information on GTC registration.

 Course Structure